vkareh/collagen-passport/README.md

 }
 ````

-The `strategy` property will be the class name used by the selected strategy.
-The `verify` property is used by Collagen to create the verify function, which
-dictates how the user profile object is created.
-It currently supports OAuth,
+The module currently supports user profile verification function for OAuth
-but has sensible defaults in case other mechanisms are used (this can also be
+strategies, but has sensible defaults in case other mechanisms are used (this
-extended with your custom logic).
+can also be extended with your custom logic).

 To login using this strategy, browse to `http://localhost:3000/auth/oauth`
 (or /auth/KEY, where KEY is your authentication strategy).
 Multiple